-Microtransit and Demand-response Services - 2 Projects
+Microtransit Services - 2 Projects

-- Morrisville received funding to start the Morrisville Smart Shuttle (FY21) which provides node-based microtransit service. - In partnership with Knightdale, Zebulon, and Wake County, Wendell received funding to continue the GoWake Smartride microtransit service (FY25).
+- Morrisville received funding to start the Morrisville Smart Shuttle (FY21) which provides node-based flex-route service. - In partnership with Knightdale, Zebulon, and Wake County, Wendell received funding to continue the GoWake SmartRide microtransit service (FY25). - The Town of Wake Forest received funding for FY26 to continue and expand their ondemand Go Wake Forest Microtransit Service which launched in October 2024 - The Town of Holly Springs received CFA Funding in FY26 for the first time to launch an on-demand, corner-to-corner microtransit service.